-Kubernetes RBAC (Role-Based Access Control) exists to answer one question: who can do what to which resources?
-Most clusters answer incorrectly: “everyone can do everything.”
+Kubernetes RBAC (Role-Based Access Control) answers a single question: who can do what to which resources?
+The default answer on most clusters is “everyone can do everything,” and that answer quietly becomes your biggest liability.

 Role - Defines permissions within a namespace